mw66/mustuse/mustuse.md

 ```
 it will save lots of debugging time, at the expense of just a few more key-strokes.

-2. the library author can to implement either ImperativePaths or FunctionalPaths, and the library users can choose
+2. the library author can implement both ImperativePaths and FunctionalPaths, and the library users can choose
 them interchangably for the maximal efficiency / performance without worrying about code breakage.

 ## History: command query separation principle

 Not discarding function return value has its root from the command query separation principle.
-As an informal exercise: lets' derive command query separation principle from DbC.
+As an informal exercise: let's derive command query separation principle from DbC.

 The contract in DbC mostly exhibits as assertions in the code.